-Hormone reduces risk of heart failure from chemotherapyAugust 4th, 2011 in Medical research /
+Hormone reduces risk of heart failure from chemotherapyAugust 4, 2011 in Medicine & Health / Medical research

 Recent studies have shown that the heart contains cardiac stem cells that can contribute to regeneration and healing during disease and aging.
 However, little is known about the molecules and pathways that regulate these cells.
 Now, a new study utilizing a heart failure model is providing insight into one way to coax the cardiac stem cells into repairing the damaged heart.
 The research, published by Cell Press in the August 2011 issue of the journal Cell Stem Cell, finds that low doses of erythropoietin (EPO), a hormone best known for controlling the production of red blood cells, might reduce the risk of heart failure associated with some anticancer therapies.